Gróa: Prose Edda

 Gróa appears in the Prose Edda book Skáldskaparmál, in the context of Thor's battle with the jötunn Hrungnir.
 After Thor has dispatched Hrungnir with the hammer Mjollnir, Gróa is asked to help magically remove shards of Hrungnir's whetstone which became embedded in Thor's head.
 Unfortunately while Gróa was about her work, Thor distracted her by telling her of how he had earlier helped Aurvandil cross the river Élivágar, and had saved her husband's life by snapping off his frost-bitten toe.
 Gróa's spell miscarried and the pieces of whetstone remained permanently embedded in Thor's head.

 Poetic Edda

 "Groa's Incantation" (1908) by W. G. Collingwood.

 Gróa is also a völva (or seeress), summoned from beyond the grave, in the Old Norse poem Grógaldr, (a section of Svipdagsmál), by her son Svipdagr.
 In death she has lost none of her prophetic powers, and is able to assist him in a successful conclusion of the task which he has been set by his cruel stepmother.
 It is possible that this second Gróa is the same as the first one, but the poem is a late 17th-century imitation of the Edda.
+The interaction between Groa and her son Svipdag also offers insight into how necromantic practices were carried out.
+We see Svipdag waking his mother at the door of her burial mound by calling her name.
+Because Svipdag merely calls out his mother’s name and beseeches her for help, it appears as though the magic is not in the words themselves but that he spoke them at the entrance of her grave mound.
+Groa’s skill as a volva is apparent when she speaks nine magical charms over Svipdag to help him survive the ordeal his stepmother has set before him.
+They include one that calms storms at sea, one that blunts the edges of his enemies' weapons, and one that frees him from fetters if he breathes on the restraints.